Soumen633/Employee-Salary-Prediction/README.md

 📦 Model Serving (Optional)
 Use the exported .pkl model and scaler in deployment scripts or web apps to predict salaries on new job listings.

-🤝 Contributions
-Feel free to fork, open issues, or submit PRs.
-Contributions are welcome!